 - Integrated SuEXEC to install plugins and themes from the WordPress dashboard

 - Implemented FCgi PHP handler, but later disabled it and changed the script handler to suPHP

 That is all I have done, and since my first day of downtime due to the many missing modules noted above, I faced little down time.
 Once the site was running very smoothly, I installed many other WordPress plugins that I could not install earlier due to a lack of server resources.

 Pros and cons of KnownHost’s fully managed VPS:

 This KnownHost review would be incomplete without a discussion of both the positive and negative sides of their hosting package.

 I would love to rate KnownHost as 5/5 for their excellent server optimization and resources and support.
 However, at the same time they lack a couple of important features such as live chat support and phone support.
-I will say, though, that they do offer a speedy and thorough email response which is very helpful indeed.
-In addition, all of the technicians have displayed excellence in managing KnownHost’s fully managed VPS servers, and they are very helpful and friendly.
+I will say, though, that they do offer a speedy and thorough email response that is very helpful indeed.
+Also, all of the technicians have displayed excellence in managing KnownHost’s fully managed VPS servers, and they are very helpful and friendly.

 Also, if you compare the pricing of KnownHost’s fully managed VPS to other alternative options, you will find the price to be reasonable.
-I used the KnownHost coupon: KH15LIFE to get a 15% discount for lifetime.
-If you are buying dedicated hosting, use KnownHost’s coupon code KHDEDI2014 which will wave your setup fees.
+Use the KnownHost coupon: KH15LIFE to get a 15% discount for the lifetime.

-Over all, if your WordPress site is growing and you need to add more resources, a fully managed VPS is your best bet.
-If you are capable of managing your own server, I would recommend Linode unmanged VPS, which is cheaper.
-But, for a normal blogger with limited technical skills, KnownHost’s server is a solid choice.
+Overall, if your WordPress site is growing and you need to add more resources, a fully managed VPS is your best bet.
+For a normal blogger with limited technical skills, KnownHost’s server is a solid choice.

 If you have any questions or thoughts to contribute, please do so using the comments section below.